 Medicaid covers most power (motorized) wheelchairs.
 As is customary, each request will be handled on a case-by-case basis.
 Medicaid will not provide power chairs for leisure or recreation.
-In order for a beneficiary to be eligible to receive a power wheelchair, the beneficiary's condition must make such an item medically necessary.
+For a beneficiary to be eligible to receive a power wheelchair, the beneficiary's condition must make such an item medically necessary.

-Note: It is important to keep in mind that because of the way that the Social Security Act (section 1861(n)) defines durable medical equipment, a power wheelchair device is covered by Medicaid only if the beneficiary has a mobility limitation that significantly impairs his and/or her ability to perform activities of daily living within the home.
-Your evaluation must clearly distinguish the beneficiary's mobility needs within the home environment as defined in the Social Security Act only.
+Note: It is important to keep in mind that because of the way that the Social Security Act (section 1861(n)) defines DME, a power wheelchair device is covered by Medicaid only if the beneficiary has a mobility limitation that significantly impairs his and/or her ability to perform activities of daily living within the home.
+The evaluation must clearly distinguish the beneficiary's mobility needs within the home environment as defined in the Social Security Act only.

-In order for Medicaid to provide reimbursement for a power wheelchair, there are several statutory requirements that must be met:
+For Medicaid to provide reimbursement for a power wheelchair, there are several statutory requirements that must be met:

-Wheelchairs (Cont'd.)
-1) There must be an in-person visit with a physician specifically addressing the patient's mobility needs.
-2) There must be a history and physical examination by the physician or other medical professional (see below) focusing on an assessment of the beneficiary's mobility limitation and needs.
-The results of this evaluation must be recorded in the beneficiary's medical record.
-3) A prescription must be written after the in-person visit has occurred and the medical evaluation is completed.
-4) The prescription and medical records documenting the in-person visit and evaluation must be sent to the equipment supplier within 45 days after the completion of the evaluation.
-The beneficiary must be: 1 Non-ambulatory, with severe weakness in the upper extremities due to a neurological or muscular condition 2.
-Bed- or chair-confined when not using a wheelchair 3.
-Unable to operate a manual wheelchair 4.
-Able to safely operate the controls of a power wheelchair Power wheelchair replacement is limited to one per seven years.
-For dually eligible beneficiaries or beneficiaries with primary insurance coverage, South Carolina Medicaid will follow Medicare or the primary insurance's guidelines for frequency limitations.
-The provider will need to attach a copy of the primary insurance EOB to the claim as proof that the primary approved and paid for the requested services.
+There must be an in-person visit with a provider specifically addressing the patient's mobility needs.

+- There must be a history and physical examination by the provider or other medical professional (see below) focusing on an assessment of the beneficiary's mobility limitation and needs.
+The results of this evaluation must be recorded in the beneficiary's medical record. - A prescription must be written after the in-person visit has occurred and the medical evaluation is completed. - The prescription and medical records documenting the in-person visit and evaluation must be sent to the equipment supplier within 45 days after the completion of the evaluation.

+The beneficiary must be:

+- Non-ambulatory, with severe weakness in the upper extremities due to a neurological or muscular condition. - Bed or chair-confined when not using a wheelchair. - Unable to operate a manual wheelchair. - Able to safely operate the controls of a power wheelchair.

+Power wheelchair replacement is limited to one per seven years.
+For dually eligible beneficiaries or beneficiaries with primary insurance coverage, SC Medicaid will follow Medicare or primary insurance guidelines for frequency limitations.
+The provider will need to attach a copy of the primary insurance explanation of benefits to the claim as proof that the primary approved and paid for the requested services.